mangoweb-sylius/SyliusSMSManagerPlugin/README.md

 ## Features

-xxx

-* xxx
+* Use https://smsmanager.cz account to send SMS to customers
+* Inform your customers with a text message that the package has been sent
+* Custom text for every shipping method and language
+* Use variables to personalise the text

 ## Installation

-1. Run `$ composer require mangoweb-sylius/sylius-sms-manager-plugin`.
+1. Run `$ composer require mangoweb-sylius/sylius-smsmanager-plugin`.
 2. Register `\MangoSylius\SmsManagerPlugin\MangoSyliusSmsManagerPlugin` in your Kernel.
 3. Import `@MangoSyliusSmsManagerPlugin/Resources/config/resources.yml` in the config.yml.
 4. Your Entity `Channel` has to implement `\MangoSylius\SmsManagerPlugin\Model\SmsManagerChannelInterface`.
 You can use Trait `MangoSylius\SmsManagerPlugin\Model\SmsManagerChannelTrait`.